atmist/snazzy-info-window/README.md

 Used for adding padding and border around the content.

+#### si-close-button

+Used for showing the default close button in the top right hand corner.

 #### si-content

 Used for wrapping your content and showing a scroll bar when there is overflow.